Hell Below: Plot

 Back at sea, Toler tries to get Knowlton to break off the relationship, to no avail.
 Toler is ordered to map where new minelayers, now escorted by destroyers, are planting their mines.
 However, when Knowlton spots Brick's boat through the periscope, he imagines he sees his friend still alive.
 He countermands Toler's orders and attacks.
-Though several enemy ships are sunk, the sole surviving destroyer forces the AL-14 to dive to the sea bottom, 65 ft below its maximum safe depth.
+Two enemy ships are sunk, but one destroyer evades the torpedoes and forces the AL-14 to dive to the sea bottom, 65 ft below its maximum safe depth.
+The hull survives intact but the batteries begin leaking chlorine.
 After a while, Toler decides to surface, preferring to die fighting rather than suffocate.
 However, a crucial pump will not work.
 When it appears that they are doomed, one crewman commits suicide.
 Repairs enable the submarine to surface, to find the enemy gone.
 Eight crewmen are "down" as a result of Knowlton's actions.

 He is court-martialed and discharged from the Navy in disgrace.
 He and Joan plan to run away together, much to Toler's disgust.
 When Knowlton goes to the hospital to inform Joan's husband, he learns that a successful operation makes it likely that the man will recover fully.
 Knowlton puts on an act for Joan and her father, pretending to be so callous that she is repulsed.

 Toler is given an extremely hazardous mission.
 To block Durazzo, the only port in the Adriatic from which Austro-Hungarian submarines can operate, the AL-14 is loaded with explosives and sent to ram a fortification beside the narrowest point in the channel out of the port.
 The rubble would block the exit.
 When Knowlton sneaks aboard, Toler lets him stay.
 Under cover of a battleship bombardment, the AL-14 surfaces and heads in.
 The rest of the crew abandon ship as planned, leaving only Toler and Knowlton.
 Toler orders Knowlton over the side, but he pushes Toler overboard instead and steers the ship to its target, sacrificing his life.